QubesOS/qubes-doc/user/security-in-qubes/split-gpg-2.rst

          [user@server-qube] $ gpg --gen-key

-* or, if you want to use some old keys, previously generated in an other qube, import them and the ownertrust.
+* or, if you want to use some old keys, previously generated in another qube, import them and the ownertrust.
 Make sure to replace :file:`/home/user/QubesIncoming/{<SOME_OTHER_QUBE>}/{[...]}` by the path of the expected file:

    .. code:: console

          [user@server-qube] $ gpg --import /home/user/QubesIncoming/<SOME_OTHER_QUBE>/secret-keys-export
          [user@server-qube] $ gpg --import-ownertrust /home/user/QubesIncoming/<SOME_OTHER_QUBE>/ownertrust-export

+.. note:: Ensure your key doesn't have a passphrase set.

-In both situations, you have to export the public part of your keys and the "ownertrust" values in the client qube:
+In both situations, you have to export the public part of your keys and the "ownertrust" values in the *client qube*:

 .. code:: console